A few years ago, I spent two months in the jungles of Peru. That experience gave me a new appreciation for all the uses of a survival machete.

 Bear in mind that there are a lot of types of machetes.
 A machete might be able to do all of this, but it won’t necessarily do it well.

-You’ve really got to consider how you will use the machete before you buy it.
+You’ve got to consider how you will use the machete before you buy it.
 Then you can make sure you get the best machete for your needs.

 Types and Blade Shapes